-Additionally, another resource is simply LGBT museums, or museums that heavily feature LGBTQIA histories, globally.
+Another resource is simply LGBT museums, or museums that heavily feature LGBTQIA histories globally.
 The GLBT Museum in San Francisco, California, the Schwules Museum in Berlin, Germany, the National Gay and Lesbian Hall of Fame, located in the Center on Halstead in Chicago, Illinois, or the Leslie-Lohman Museum of Gay & Lesbian Art in New York, New York are also good sources of information and examples to which your institution can look.

 These institutions provide examples of ways in which your museum can begin collecting for LGBTQIA histories, or exhibit what has already been collected.

 It is important to note that not all LGBTQIA people interact with museums the same way.
 Other aspects of identity—gender, race, ethnicity, or economic status—can impact how they visit your museum.
 Because of this, we encourage you to explore the other pages of our Museums for All initiative to learn more.